buswedg/dataquest/S1 Python Introduction/Python Programming Beginner/If Statements and Loops/ISL_template.md

     sum = sum + double_i
 print sum

-# Loop over each item in a list and apply function.
+# Loop over each list item and apply function.
 sum = 0
 for i in the_list:
     triple_i = i * 3